 Thomas Caldwell is a film critic, author and festival programmer.
 He is the writer of the Cinema Autopsy blog, and co-host of Plato’s Cave.
 He has reviewed films on Triple R’s Breakfasters and Film Buff’s Forecast, as well as JOY FM’s The Casting Couch and WRCN’s Dave & Glenn in the Morning out of New York.
 He is the author of the secondary school textbook Film Analysis Handbook, and has been published in The Age, The Big Issue, Overland, Senses of Cinema, Metro and Screen Education.
 He is currently the Shorts and Next Gen Programmer with the Melbourne International Film Festival.

 C. Robert Cargill is a screenwriter, author and film critic.
 He has written for film.com, hollywood.com, spill.com and on Ain’t It Cool News for years under the pseudonym “Massawyrm”, and the co-host of cinema podcast Junkfood Cinema.
-He is the co-screenwriter of the horror films Sinister and Sinister II, and the upcoming films Dr Strange, The Outer Limits and Deus Ex: Human Revolution.
+He is the co-screenwriter of the horror films Sinister, Sinister II and Marvel’s superhero film Doctor Strange, as well as the upcoming films The Outer Limits and Deus Ex: Human Revolution.
 He is the author of the fantasy novels Dreams and Shadows and Queen of the Dark Things.

 Tom Clift is a freelance film, arts and culture journalist from Melbourne, Australia.
 He is the co-founder and festivals editor of Movie Mezzanine, reviews films on air for ABC Overnights, and has written for outlets including Concrete Playground, FilmInk Magazine, Film School Rejects and RogerEbert.com.
 In 2016 he became the weekend editor of the news and pop culture website Junkee.